wp-plugins/sz-google/readme.txt

 Plugin to integrate Google's products in WordPress with particular attention to the widgets provided by the social network Google+.
 The Google products are many and so this plugin will be a kind of development "step to step" which will be developed a little bit at a time depending on the availability of time that we can devote.

-To be informed about the features that gradually will be released you can follow this link page <a href="http://startbyzero.com/webmaster/wordpress-plugin/sz-google/">Plugin SZ-Google</a>, which will be a sort of official article where As I integrate the new features released, otherwise you can follow the community of <a href="https://plus.google.com/communities/109254048492234113886">WordPress Italy+</a> where surely will be inserted after the latest that will affect this plugin.
+To be informed about the features that gradually will be released you can follow this link page <a href="http://startbyzero.com/webmaster/wordpress-plugin/sz-google/">Plugin SZ-Google</a>, which will be a sort of official article where as I integrate the new features released, otherwise you can follow the community of <a href="https://plus.google.com/communities/109254048492234113886">WordPress Italy+</a> where surely will be included the latest news that will affect this plugin.

 = Widgets available in plugin =
 **<a href="http://wordpress.org/plugins/sz-google/"> </a>**